Skip to Content

 • Identifying immune cell subpopulations and apoptosis: FACS analysis identifies and sorts immune cell subpopulations, crucial for studying immune responses.
 It can sort T cell subtypes by intracellular cytokine staining and detect cellular apoptosis by identifying the molecules indicative of cell death, contributing to research on disease mechanisms and the development of immunotherapies.

-• Vaccine and therapy development: By sorting and analyzing cells, FACS accelerates vaccine development, allowing scientists to evaluate immune responses to various antigens effectively.
+• Vaccine and therapy development: By sorting and analyzing cells, FACS accelerates vaccine development, allowing scientists to effectively evaluate immune responses to various antigens.
 In therapeutic interventions, FACS-based phenotyping aids in patient stratification for personalized medicine, optimizing therapeutic outcomes.

 Comparison With Other Cell Sorting Technologies